 - Let's start with the Scenery Porn: NyLeve's Falls.

-- Also DMMorbias, a.k.a. the Colisseum of Destruction.
+- Also DmMorbias.
 Even with just one weapon, it's mayhem at the maximum level.
 And a helluvafun.
+DM-Morbias][ in Tournament would remain mostly the same, except that now there's a Redeemer in the very center of the map.

 - While only noticed by the technically-minded, the game's software renderer qualifies as awesome.
 How?
 It doesn't use nearest-neighbour texture filtering, which every other software renderer of the time used (and which usually looks like crap).
 Bilinear filtering looks pretty good, but is too demanding if you don't have dedicated hardware for the task (at least on hardware of the era).
 Unreal takes the third option of using a different kind of algorithm for its texture filtering.
 According to the programmer who wrote the engine, it uses an ordered dither on the texture coordinates, controlled by the on-screen pixel's location via some simple bitwise operations and a couple of lookup tables.
 If run at a high-enough screen resolution, the results look almost as good as bilinear filtering, and it's actually not that hard to implement.
 Heck, you might even decide you like the distinctive look better than classic bilinear filtering.